Jeroenvanwely/Reinforcement-Learning-Reproducible-research-assignment/README.md

 - models.py
   - Contains the code for the Sarsa algorithms.
-  - Contains the code for the Expected Sarsa algorithm
+  - Contains the code for the Expected Sarsa algorithm.

 - policies.py
   - Contains the code for the epsilon greedy policy class.